Yelp/paasta/docs/source/yelpsoa_configs.rst

     See `the bounce docs <bouncing.html>`_ for a more detailed description.

-  * ``bounce_start_deadline``: a floating point number of seconds to add to the deadline when deployd notices a change to soa-configs or the marked-for-Deployment version of an instance.
+  * ``bounce_start_deadline``: a floating point number of seconds to add to the deadline when deployd notices a change to soa-configs or the marked-for-deployment version of an instance.
     Defaults to 0. (deadline = now)
     When deployd has a queue of instances to process, it will choose to process instances with a lower deadline first.
-    Set this to a large positive number to allow deployd to process other instances before this one, even if their soa-configs change or mark-for-Deployment happened after this one.
+    Set this to a large positive number to allow deployd to process other instances before this one, even if their soa-configs change or mark-for-deployment happened after this one.
     This setting only affects the first time deployd processes an instance after a change -- instances that need to be reprocessed will be reenqueued normally.